How to Handle the Process of a Divorce: What Experts Won’t Tell You

 No-fault vs. fault-based divorce

-All states now offer no-fault divorce options, though the terminology varies.
-No-fault divorce simply requires citing “irreconcilable differences,” “irretrievable breakdown of the marriage,” or similar language indicating the relationship cannot be salvaged.
+California is a pure no-fault divorce state.
+No-fault divorce simply requires citing “irreconcilable differences” indicating the relationship cannot be salvaged.
 This approach eliminates the need to prove wrongdoing, making the process generally faster, less expensive, and less emotionally taxing.
+California does not recognize traditional fault grounds such as adultery or cruelty as a basis for dissolution, and evidence of marital misconduct is generally inadmissible under Family Code section 2335.

 What counts as marital vs. separate property

-Understanding property classification forms a crucial foundation for the divorce process:
+Understanding California’s property classification rules forms a crucial foundation for the divorce process:

-Marital Property: Assets and debts acquired during marriage, regardless of whose name appears on titles or accounts.
+Community Property: Assets and debts acquired during marriage, regardless of whose name appears on titles or accounts, under Family Code section 760.
 This typically includes:

 -